floretdemola/orm-more-like-ormg/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```

+# Installation
+You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2), [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

+Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands

+## Review

+You are required to submit BOTH of the following for review:

+* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met. (https://drive.google.com/file/d/1G7AU8kWXARXO23fx7Le6lrmrt61p0GZX/view)

+* The URL of the GitHub repository.
+Give the repository a unique name and include a readme describing the project.  https://github.com/floretdemola/orm-more-like-ormg

+---
+© 2023 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.